-If you heat with electricity, heating accounts for about 54% of your annual electricity bill.
+If you heat with electricity, heating accounts for over 50% of your annual electricity bill.
 Electronic thermostats can help you save as much as $150, or 10% of your annual heating bill, while increasing your comfort.
 In addition to maintaining a stable, even temperature that varies by no more than 0.5°C from the thermostat setting, they continuously monitor room temperature and display it accurately.

 Stable, even temperature